Fair Climate Policy

 Based on the pupils’ ideas, the teacher can explore certain topics in more detail and help them think about different actions they could take.
 The activity is inspired by the ‘Food Game’ from Belgian NGOs Quinoa and Rencontre des Continents.

-Link to website: The Networked Plate
+Link to website: The Connected Plate

 The Story of a Grain of Wheat

-For ages: 6-14 – Languages: DE – Rating:⭐⭐⭐ Free game.
+For ages: 6-14 – Duration: 60 + minutes – Languages: DE – Rating:⭐⭐⭐- Free game.………………………………….

 Everything we use—like food, clothes, gadgets, and furniture—needs to be made first.
 This uses many raw materials and resources.
 In this activity, learners follow the journey of a grain of wheat to understand how production, processing, and consumption are connected.
 To start, learners are asked where our food comes from and how it reaches our homes.